-- The green cover map of London was published in 2019.
-The City will re-run this by 2024. - Publish a map of Sites of Importance for Nature Conservation which should be protected in accordance with the Mayor's London Plan on the London Datastore by 2021. - Build on the work already completed to produce a Natural Capital Account for London by publishing new evidence on the economic benefits of street greening by 2021. - Complete a SuDS projects map for London with a plan to keep the map up to date by end of 2021.
+- Publish a map of Sites of Importance for Nature Conservation which should be protected in accordance with the Mayor's London Plan on the London Datastore by 2021. - Build on the work already completed to produce a Natural Capital Account for London by publishing new evidence on the economic benefits of street greening by 2021. - Complete a Sustainable Urban Drainage Systems (SuDS) projects map for London with a plan to keep the map up to date by end of 2021.